Introduction

 What's the best way to store leftover meatloaf?

-Store leftovers in an airtight container in the refrigerator for up to 4 days.
-Reheat in the microwave or oven until warmed through.
+Keep it in a sealed container in the fridge for up to 4 days.
+Warm it gently in the microwave or oven so it doesn’t get too dry.

 pioneer woman meatloaf